nextpyp/pyp/docs/install/install-web.rst

                └─2895 java -Xmx2048M @bin/classpath.txt io.ktor.server.netty.EngineMain

-To test that the ``nextPYP`` website is running, can check directly from the shell:
+You can test that the ``nextPYP`` website is running directly from the shell:

 .. code-block:: bash

   wget http://localhost:8080 -O -

-Running the ``wget`` command above should return a response like the following.
+Executing this command should return a response like the following:

 .. code-block::